Strengthen your organisation’s defences through simulations and incident response readiness

 A well-crafted incident response plan includes clear roles and responsibilities, communication protocols, escalation procedures, and specific actions for different incident types.
 It must also be developed in collaboration with other core areas of the business to ensure it captures organisational assets, working practices, and regulatory requirements from the perspective of other business units.
 Regular reviews and updates ensure the plan remains aligned with evolving threats and organisational changes.

 The first time you put your incident response plan into action should not be during a real live incident.
 Relying solely on theory and assumptions is not enough to ensure the plan’s effectiveness.
-It is important to thoroughly test and validate your plan to identify any shortcomings or areas for improvement before a real event occurs.
+It is important to thoroughly test and validate your plan to identify any shortcomings or areas for improvement before an actual event occurs.

 Tabletop exercises to test your plans